-These No Bake Peanut Butter Crisp Balls are one of my favorite easy cookie recipes.
+These No-Bake Peanut Butter Crisp Balls are one of my favorite easy cookie recipes.

 My family loves anything with chocolate and peanut butter.
-So, it’s no wonder that I can’t keep these No Bake Peanut Butter Crisp Balls in the house.
+So, it’s no wonder that I can’t keep these No-Bake Peanut Butter Crisp Balls in the house.
 As soon as I make a batch they start disappearing at an alarming rate.

-These cookies remind me a lot of Buckeyes – the peanut balls that are dipped in chocolate.
+These cookies remind me of a lot of Buckeyes – the peanut balls that are dipped in chocolate.
 The only difference is, these have a crispy component.

 This easy cookie recipe is a cinch to make.
 And, the best part is, kids can help make them.
 My son and I love to make these together.

 Looking for more?
 Check out all of the easy no bake dessert recipes on It Is a Keeper.

 ⭐ Did you make this recipe?
 Please give it a star rating below! ⭐